hasibzunair/msl-recognition/README.md

 ![MSL Design](./media/figure.png)

-Summarize in 3-5 sentences your project here.
+TBA: Summarize in 3-5 sentences your project here.

 ## 1. Specification of dependencies